 Monarda, or bee balm, is a spectacular plant when grown under the right conditions.
-If given plenty of sun and well-draining soil, it will flower from mid to late summer.
-Still, the plant’s annoying predisposition to powdery mildew often makes it an eyesore in the garden.
+With plenty of sun and well-draining soil, it will flower from mid to late summer.
+That said, the plant has an annoying predisposition to powdery mildew that can make it an eyesore in the garden.
 So, recently researchers at Delaware’s Mt.
 Cuba Center set out to identify which varieties offer the best resistance.

 A POLLINATOR’S DREAM

-Monarda is a member of the mint family and is known for its aromatic foliage.
-Both spicy and sweet, its leaves smell a lot like a bitter orange.
+Monarda is a member of the mint family and is known for its aromatic leaves.
+At once spicy and sweet, they smell a lot like bitter orange.
 But the plant’s real allure lies in its shaggy, nectar-rich flowers that are magnets for pollinators.
-When given ample room, monarda will spread rapidly, forming dense tufts of blooms that are a highlight of the summer garden.
+When given plenty of room, monarda will spread rapidly, forming dense clumps of blooms that are a highlight of the summer garden.

 WHAT IS POWDERY MILDEW?